Find Grad Schools

 4 Yearly Graduations

 University of Maine comes in at #17 on our list of the most popular colleges offering doctor's degrees in food science tech.
 Each year, around 11,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,640 per year, while in-state graduate students, on average, pay $9,738 per year.
-The food science tech program at University of Maine awarded 4 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 4 people received their doctor's degree in food science tech from UMaine.

 4 Yearly Graduations